Last Updated on February 27, 2021 by Jim Ferri

 By Jim Ferri

-I only made passing mention of it in the post on Philadelphia two weeks ago due to space limitations.
-But it deserves more than just a passing mention because it is mesmerizing.
 Not long ago my wife and I spent three hours in the National Constitution Center and plan to go back, something I don’t do for many places I visit.
+It’s that mesmerizing.

 Located on Independence Mall, a visit begins with an excellent overview of the U.S. Constitution, aptly named “We the People.”
 It’s not a social-studies review, but a 15-minute production, with an actor in the center and a 360-degree screen all around you, which had the adults in the audience glued to every word when we were there.